Tsumugivolle77/nlaProject/README.md

 ├── givens_matrix.hpp
 └── README.md (this file)
 ```
+I write test codes in `main.cpp` and implement the various functions for doing tridiagonalization and QR iteration with shift and deflation in the other headers or sources.

+# `nla_mat.hpp`
 ## class `nla_mat`
 So I wrote a class to make my codes look better (more professional :D).
 ```cpp